WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 } );
 ```

 In this example, `priceWithTax` is derived from both the global `taxRate` and the local `priceWithoutTax`.
+Every time you update the global state or local context through the `updateTaxRate` or `updatePrice` actions, the Interactivity API recomputes the derived state and updates the necessary parts of the DOM.

 By using derived state, you create a more maintainable and less error-prone codebase.
 It ensures that related state values are always in sync, reduces the complexity of your actions, and makes your code more declarative and easier to reason about.

 ## Conclusion

-Understanding and effectively utilizing global state, local context, and derived state is crucial for leveraging the full power of the Interactivity API.
-By following the guidelines and examples provided in this guide, you can make informed decisions on when and how to use these state management techniques to create efficient, scalable, and maintainable interactive blocks.

 Remember, the key to effective state management is to keep your state minimal and avoid redundancy.
 Use derived state to compute values dynamically, and choose between global state and local context based on the scope and requirements of your data.
 This will lead to a cleaner, more robust architecture that is easier to debug and maintain.